sekian/kochava-postback-delivery/README.md

 # Kochava Project :: Postback Delivery

 ## Description
 A service to function as a small scale simulation of how Kochava distributes data to third parties in real time.

+## App Operation (System Design)
+The project consists of a php application to ingest http requests and a go application to deliver http responses with a kafka job queue between them.

+The interaction flow between the components is the following:

+**Web request &rarr; Ingestion Agent (php) &rarr; Delivery Queue (kafka) &rarr; Delivery Agent (go) &rarr; Web response**

+The detailed app operation is:

+1) Ingestion agent accepts incoming http request
+2) Ingestion agent pushes a postback object to the kafka  delivery queue for each "data" object contained in accepted request.
+3) Delivery agent continuously pulls postback objects from kafka delivery queue.
+4) Delivery agent delivers each postback object to the http endpoint after having filled the query parameters with the data values.
+5) Delivery agent logs delivery time, response code, response time, and response body.

 ## Configuration
 The configuration commands are for Windows 10.
 The commands for a Linux machine will be similar.